-If you receive dental treatment at Excellence In Dentistry during your pregnancy, be sure to inform Dr. Kirk Johnson that you are expecting.
+If you receive dental treatment at Excellence In Dentistry during your pregnancy, be sure to inform Dr. Kendall Skinner that you are expecting.
 This will affect decisions about digital X-rays, pain relievers, antibiotics, and conscious sedation.

 Hormonal changes cause an increase in plaque production which can lead to decay.
 If you are eating many small meals during the day, take care to brush after eating.
 If you avoid sweet snacks, your teeth will be less likely to develop cavities.